Set up basic mobile device management

 If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

-You won’t be able to apply policies to mobile devices or manage apps on them.
-For more control over device policies and passwords, to manage apps on Android and Apple® iOS® devices, and for the ability to wipe all data from devices, set up advanced mobile management.
+You won’t be able to apply policies to mobile devices.
+For more control over device policies and passwords, to manage apps on Apple® iOS® devices, and for the ability to wipe all data from devices, set up advanced mobile management.

 You don’t usually need to do anything to set up basic management—it’s already set up for you.
 Users don’t need to install any management app or profile on their device.
 They just sign in to their corporate account on their device.